vbauer/lein-plantuml/README.md

 Description:
 - *Glob pattern* is based on wildcard characters, see [Glob](http://en.wikipedia.org/wiki/Glob_(programming)) for additional information.
-- *Files format* is a image file format for output data (optional parameter, default value is :png).
+- *Files format* is an image file format for output data (optional parameter, default value is :png).
+You could use both variants (keywords and text values) to configure file format.
 - *Output directory* is an optional parameter, files will be generated in the same directory by default.

 File formats: